What does probate form 13100 affidavit allow for?

-Excluding the property described in Section 13050, if the gross value of the decedent’s real and personal property in this state does not exceed one hundred fifty thousand dollars ($150,000) and if 40 days have elapsed since the death of the decedent, the successor of the decedent may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:
+Excluding property described in Section 13050, if the gross value of the decedent’s real and personal property in California does not exceed $166,250 and if 40 days have elapsed since the decedent’s death, the successor may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:

-(a) Collect any particular item of property that is money due the decedent.
+(a) collect any particular item of property that is money due the decedent;

-(b) Receive any particular item of property that is tangible personal property of the decedent.
+(b) receive any particular item of property that is tangible personal property of the decedent;

-(c) Have any particular item of property that is evidence of a debt, obligation, interest, right, security, or chose in action belonging to the decedent transferred, whether or not secured by a lien on real property.
+(c) have any particular item of property that is evidence of a debt, obligation, interest, right, security, or chose in action belonging to the decedent transferred, whether or not secured by a lien on real property

-Read on to learn more about when you can use Probate Form 13100 or other alternatives for small estates, and how A People’s Choice can help you.
+Read on to learn more about when you can use probate form 13100 or other alternatives for small estates, and how A People’s Choice can help.